WSWCWaterDataExchange/WaDE2.0/source/WaDEApiFunctions/v2/README.md

 ### OverlaysFunction

-> OGC API requires `datetime` filter so the swagger.json supports it, but the filter is actively ignored because sites don't have temporal data.
+> OGC API requires `datetime` filter so the swagger.json supports it, but the filter is actively ignored because overlays don't have temporal data.

 - **GetOverlaysCollectionMetadata**: `GET` `/collections/overlays` Retrieves metadata for an overlays collection.
 - **GetOverlays**: `GET` `/collections/overlays/items` Searches for overlay items based on query parameters.
 Response is GeoJSON Feature Collection.